artificiallama/TeslaSenti/README.md

 The refresh rate of the front end is controlled by using meta refresh.
 The HTML meta element is used with <code>http-equiv</code> parameter set to *refresh* and the <code>content</code> parameter equal to 120 seconds.
 This is the refresh time frequency.

 As stated above a multiprocessing strategy is employed.
 Processor p2 reads in the latest tweets (since the last read), cleans the tweets and runs the sentiment model which labels each tweet as negative (-1), neutral (0) or positive (+1).
-This sentiment index is multiplied by a weight which depends on the number of followers/friends, number of retweets/favorites and the verified status of the user.
-It is unusual to have any retweets/favorited tweets in near real time.
+This sentiment index is multiplied by a weight which depends on the <code>verified</code> user status, <code>retweet_count</code>, <code>favorite_count</code>, <code>followers_count</code> and <code>friends_count</code>.
+These weights quantify the reach/impact/engagement of the particular tweet.
+Since the tweets are streaming for most tweets both <code>retweet_count</code> and <code>favorite_count</code> are zero.
 A factor of (5 x number of retweet+favs) is used as a weight.
 The number of friends/followers can be large for some users.
 Therefore log10(followers+friends) is used as weight if the number is more than 10.
 It is rare for a user to be a verified one.
 In such a case a factor of 2 is used to amplify the sentiment index.
 The weighted sentiment index so obtained is used in the graphs plotted and displayed by the app.

 ## Future work